sebastian-nehrdich/sebastian-nehrdich.github.io/_pages/about.md

 News
 =====
+9/2024: New publication out: Nehrdich, S., Hellwig, O., & Keutzer, K. (2024).
+"One Model is All You Need: ByT5-Sanskrit, a Unified Model for Sanskrit NLP Tasks."
+In <i>Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (Findings)</i>.
 8/2024: New publication out: Meelen, Marieke, Sebastian Nehrdich and Kurt Keutzer, “Breakthroughs in Tibetan NLP & Digital Humanities”, Revue d’Etudes Tibétaines, no. 72, Juillet 2024, pp. 5-25.
 11/2023: New publication out: Nehrdich, Sebastian, Marcus Bingenheimer, Justin Brody and Kurt Keutzer.
 “MITRA-zh: An efficient, open machine translation solution for Buddhist Chinese.”
 NLP4DH (2023).